The internal format for strings is always UTF-16, it is not tied to the page encoding.

 Letters with diacritical marks are “out of order”:

-That may lead to strange results if we sort country names.
-Usually people would await for
+This may lead to strange results if we sort these country names.
+Usually people would expect

 Österreichin the list.